 12. Memory presets: To set a station, select the desired frequency band, AM, FM1 or FM2.
-Tune to the desired station.
-Press and hold a preset button until sound returns and PRESET # SAVED appears in the display.
-You can save up to 18 stations, six in AM, six in FM1 and FM2.
+Tune to the

 In satellite radio mode (if equipped), there are 18 available presets, six each for SAT1, SAT2 and SAT3.
 To save satellite channels in your memory presets, tune to the desired channel then press and hold a preset control until sound returns.